31 Aug Is My Son a Social Media Addict?

-“They can live without their parents but they can’t imagine living without their phone for a second”- mother of a class XI boy narrated what she has to go through everyday to deal with her son’s social media addiction.
+“They can live without their parents but they can’t imagine living without their phone for a second”- the mother of a class XI boy narrated what she has to go through every day to deal with her son’s social media addiction.

-Considering above said practical data, daily interactive pattern of generation Y, we are here to know the handling strategies.
-It is important to note that knowledge and awareness is necessary not to apply them on others, its essential to apply them for our own benefit too.
+Considering above said practical data, and the daily interactive pattern of generation Y, we are here to know the handling strategies.
+It is important to note that knowledge and awareness are necessary not to apply them to others, it’s essential to apply them for our own benefit too.

 Signs of social media addiction

 - Forgets about time assessment when online.

 - Compromises with working hours and sleep for being online for longer hours.

 - Becomes irritated and throws tantrums if and when being interrupted.

 - Very active on social media.

 - Prefers to spend time alone with their phone rather than socialize.